-As part of their reading development children will be able to bring two books home; one to share with parents, older siblings or other relatives, and one which will be at a level for them to begin to read themselves.
+As part of their reading development children will be able to bring reading books home which will be at a level for them to begin to read themselves.

-Understanding the world:
+Understanding the World:

 In this area children are developing the crucial knowledge, skills and understanding that help them make sense of the world.
 This forms the foundation for later work in science, design and technology, history, geography and information and communication technology (ICT).
 This area of learning has three aspects:

 - People and Communities

-- ★ The World
+- The World

-- ★ Technology (the children will have regular access to laptops, the interactive white board as well as a range of programmable toys).
+- Technology (the children will have regular access to laptops, the interactive white board as well as a range of programmable toys).

-Expressive Arts and Design:
+Expressive Arts and Design :